 Intellectual Property Law Services in Oregon

-What are the benefits of using a trademark attorney to apply for a Oregon trademark registration?
+What type of services does a trademark attorney provide to register a Oregon trademark?

 What does a Oregon design patent protect?